gramineproject/gramine/Documentation/attestation.rst

 Attestation and Secret Provisioning
 ===================================

-Graphene is typically used to create and run Trusted Execution Environments (:term:`TEE`).
+Gramine is typically used to create and run Trusted Execution Environments (:term:`TEE`).
 A very important aspect of a TEE is :term:`Attestation`.
 Broadly speaking, attestation is a mechanism for a remote user to verify that the application runs on a real hardware in an up-to-date TEE with the expected